In this article you will learn:

 The StormIT team understands that AWS cost optimization is an ongoing process.
 To help you achieve this, we provide you with our expertise and also access to the Cloudcheckr platform.
 CloudCheckr contains everything you need to manage and allocate costs, optimize spending, and save money in your AWS Cloud environment.
 It includes products for cost management, cloud security, compliance, resource inventory and optimization, and cloud automation.

-Start your cloud project with StormIT and get free access to CloudCheckr Cost Management.
+Start your cloud project with StormIT and get free access to CloudCheckr AWS Cost Management.

 2. CloudHealth VMware